GoogleCloudPlatform/DataflowTemplates/v2/spanner-change-streams-to-sink/README_Spanner_Change_Streams_to_Sink.md

 * **startTimestamp** (Changes are read from the given timestamp): Read changes from the given timestamp.
 Defaults to empty.
 * **endTimestamp** (Changes are read until the given timestamp): Read changes until the given timestamp.
 If no timestamp provided, reads indefinitely.
 Defaults to empty.
 * **incrementInterval** (Time interval to increment the Stateful timer.): The timer gets incremented by the specified time interval in seconds.
 By default, the next timer is set to the current real time.
-* **pubSubProjectId** (Project ID for pubsub): Project Id for pubsub.
-By default, takes the same project as Spanner.
-* **pubSubDataTopicId** (PubSub topic where records will get written to.): PubSub topic where records will get written to.
+* **pubSubDataTopicId** (PubSub topic where records will get written to, in the format of 'projects/your-project-id/topics/your-topic-name'): PubSub topic where records will get written to, in the format of 'projects/your-project-id/topics/your-topic-name'.
 Must be provided if sink is pubsub.
-Defaults to empty.
-* **pubSubErrorTopicId** (PubSub topic where error records will get written to.): PubSub topic where error records will get written to.
+* **pubSubErrorTopicId** (PubSub topic where error records will get written to , in the format of 'projects/your-project-id/topics/your-topic-name'): PubSub topic where error records will get written to, in the format of 'projects/your-project-id/topics/your-topic-name'.
 Must be provided if sink is pubsub.
-Defaults to empty.
 * **pubSubEndpoint** (Endpoint for pubsub): Endpoint for pubsub.
 Must be provided if sink is pubsub.
 Defaults to empty.
 * **kafkaClusterFilePath** (Path to GCS file containing Kafka cluster details): This is the path to GCS file containing Kafka cluster details.
 Must be provided if sink is kafka.
 * **sourceShardsFilePath** (Path to GCS file containing the the Source shard details): Path to GCS file containing connection profile info for source shards.
 Must be provided if sink is kafka.